Melbourne Gay and Lesbian Chorus: shOUT Youth Chorus

 In August 2005, MGLC founded the Melbourne Gay and Lesbian Youth Chorus, the first chorus of its kind in Australasia.

 The inaugural Youth Chorus musical director was Gudula Kinzler.

-Gudula, a German citizen, was in Australia for a few years, and has now returned to Germany, where she is the musical director of Die Rheintochter, a mixed women's choir, based in Cologne, Germany.
+Gudula, a German citizen, was in Australia for a few years and has now returned to Germany, where she is the musical director of Die Rheintochter, a mixed women's choir, based in Cologne, Germany.

-They perform their own major stand-alone performances, and also join with the main chorus at numerous events.
+They perform their own major stand-alone performances and also join with the main chorus at numerous events.

 They recorded their first CD, Count Me In, in 2008.

-In November 2015, MGLYC formally changed their name to shOUT Youth Chorus.
-The members felt that it was important to re-brand in such a way that recognises the Youth Chorus's inclusion of people of diverse genders and sexualities.
+In November 2015, MGLYC formally changed its name to shOUT Youth Chorus.
+The members felt that it was important to re-brand in such a way that recognizes the Youth Chorus's inclusion of people of diverse genders and sexualities.

 shOUT welcomes young people of all types and celebrates that diversity.